thunlp/OpenKE/README.md

 * For testing, datasets contain additional two files (totally five files):

   test2id.txt: testing file, the first line is the number of triples for testing.
-Then the follow lines are all in the format ***(e1, e2, rel)*** .
+Then the following lines are all in the format ***(e1, e2, rel)***.

   valid2id.txt: validating file, the first line is the number of triples for validating.
-Then the follow lines are all in the format ***(e1, e2, rel)*** .
+Then the following lines are all in the format ***(e1, e2, rel)***.

+  type_constrain.txt: type constraining file, the first line is the number of relations.
+Then the following lines are type constraints for each relation.
+For example, the relation with id 1200 has 4 types of head entities, which are 3123, 1034, 58 and 5733.
+The relation with id 1200 has 4 types of tail entities, which are 12123, 4388, 11087 and 11088.

 ## Quickstart